jimburton/scrabble/chapters/Chapter2.md

 ```

-Monadic style allows us to remove all those case statments and
+Monadic style allows us to remove all those case statments and write
-write `validateMove` in a far nicer style.
-If any of the validation
+`validateMove` in a far nicer style.
+In effect, the case statements
+are all replaced by the one in the definition of the monad
-functions encounters an error, the appropriate message is delivered.
+instance.
+If any of the validation functions encounters an error, the
+appropriate message is delivered.

 ```
 validateMove :: Board   -- ^ The board